intuiface/capacitor-plugin-screenshot/README.md

 This plugin uses the `takeSnapshot` method of the `WKWebView` for iOS : https://developer.apple.com/documentation/webkit/wkwebview/2873260-takesnapshot
-And for Android, the `MediaProjection` API : https://developer.android.com/reference/android/media/projection/MediaProjection
+And for Android, the `MediaProjection` API : https://developer.android.com/reference/android/media/projection/MediaProjection For the web, `MediaDevices` is use to cast the browser tab : https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia

 ## Install